fogata/level/README.md

 - Execute local( is more fast)

  ✨Run with docker ✨
-- Open project in visual studio IDE and select docker to start the project.
+- Open project in visual studio IDE, right click on solution and restore Nuget packages and select docker to start the project.

 ✨Run local ✨
-- Open project in visual studio IDE and select level to start the project.
+- Open project in visual studio IDE, right click on solution and restore Nuget packages and select level to start the project.

 If you dont have a SQL installed at docker, get one with this command:
 ```sh